8 Easiest Languages to Learn for English Speakers!

 3- Irish!

 Irish is also one of the easiest languages to learn for English speakers.
 Not only this, because you can speak Irish with a native speaker and have no problems!
-The coolest thing about this language though?
-I was able to travel around Ireland and make friends with natives on 5 different occasions WITHOUT SPEAKING IT WITH THEM IN IRISH!

 Should you want to take advantage of the insights offered by Irish you should start looking into how to learn that language.
 Again though, I find it very easy and didn’t have a single person struggling with my pronunciation when we would meet up: everything was clear!